Hydrofluoric acid: Properties

 It is assumed that polymerization occurs as the concentration increases.
-This assumption is supported by the isolation of a salt of a tetrameric anion H_{3}F_{4}^{−} and by low-temperature X-ray crystallography.
-The species that are present in concentrated aqueous solutions of hydrogen fluoride have not all been characterized; in addition to HF_{2}^{−} which is known the formation of other polymeric species, Hn−1Fn^{−}, is highly likely.
+This assumption is supported by the isolation of a salt of a tetrameric anion H3F4- and by low-temperature X-ray crystallography.
+The species that are present in concentrated aqueous solutions of hydrogen fluoride have not all been characterized; in addition to HF2- which is known the formation of other polymeric species, Hn−1Fn^{−}, is highly likely.

 The Hammett acidity function, H_{0}, for 100% HF was first reported as −10.2, while later compilations show −11, comparable to values near −12 for pure sulfuric acid.

 Acidity

 Unlike other hydrohalic acids, such as hydrochloric acid, hydrogen fluoride is only a weak acid in dilute aqueous solution.
-This is in part a result of the strength of the hydrogen–fluorine bond, but also of other factors such as the tendency of HF, H_{2}O, and F^{−} anions to form clusters.
-At high concentrations, HF molecules undergo homoassociation to form polyatomic ions (such as bifluoride, HF_{2}^{−}) and protons, thus greatly increasing the acidity.
+This is in part a result of the strength of the hydrogen–fluorine bond, but also of other factors such as the tendency of HF, H2O, and F- anions to form clusters.
+At high concentrations, HF molecules undergo homoassociation to form polyatomic ions (such as bifluoride, HF2-) and protons, thus greatly increasing the acidity.
 This leads to protonation of very strong acids like hydrochloric, sulfuric, or nitric acids when using concentrated hydrofluoric acid solutions.
 Although hydrofluoric acid is regarded as a weak acid, it is very corrosive, even attacking glass when hydrated.

 Dilute solutions are weakly acidic with an acid ionization constant K_{a} = 6.6e-4 (or pK_{a} = 3.18), in contrast to corresponding solutions of the other hydrogen halides, which are strong acids (pK_{a} < 0).
 However concentrated solutions of hydrogen fluoride are much more strongly acidic than implied by this value, as shown by measurements of the Hammett acidity function H_{0}(or "effective pH").
 During self ionization of 100% liquid HF the H_{0} was first measured as −10.2 and later compiled as −11, comparable to values near −12 for sulfuric acid.

 In thermodynamic terms, HF solutions are highly non-ideal, with the activity of HF increasing much more rapidly than its concentration.

 The weak acidity in dilute solution is sometimes attributed to the high H—F bond strength, which combines with the high dissolution enthalpy of HF to outweigh the more negative enthalpy of hydration of the fluoride ion.
-Paul Giguère and Sylvia Turrell have shown by infrared spectroscopy that the predominant solute species in dilute solution is the hydrogen-bonded ion pair ·F^{−}.
+Paul Giguère and Sylvia Turrell have shown by infrared spectroscopy that the predominant solute species in dilute solution is the hydrogen-bonded ion pair H3O+*F-.